|Time:||Mondays and Wednesdays, 4:35-5:55 pm|

-Evaluation: Students will be evaluated based on two components: 4 assignments (60%) and an in-class final exam (40%).
+Evaluation: Students will be evaluated based on three components: take-home assignments (50%), an in-class midterm exam (25%) and an in-class final exam (25%).
 Assignments will be of two kinds: (1) using a program analysis tool based on a technique presented in class, and reporting your findings, or (2) implementing a program analysis algorithm in Java using the Chord program analysis framework.

 Pre-Requisites: There are no pre-requisites for the course but sudents will be expected to do programming in Java for some assignments.
 The course is open to both MS and PhD students.
 Undergraduate students require permission from the instructor.
 The course counts as an elective in the MS CS program for the specializations of "Information Security" and "Databases and Software Engineering (DB+SE)", and as a breadth component in the PhD CS program for the areas of "Programming Languages and Compilers" and "Software Methodology and Engineering".

 Course Material: There is no required textbook; all relevant materials will be made available on-line.